MephistoDevelop/SocialBook/README.md

 Javascript with Webpack project from [The Odin Project curriculum](https://www.theodinproject.com/courses/javascript/lessons/todo-list)

-## Built With Ruby , Ruby on Rails, Heroku
+## Built With Ruby, Ruby on Rails, Heroku
-Tools used to build Aplication:
+Tools used to build Application:

 - Ruby
 - Ruby on Rails